UtrechtUniversity/ricgraph/README-PyPI.md

 context from various systems. *SoftwareX*, 26(101736). https://doi.org/10.1016/j.softx.2024.101736.

-You can also read the documentation on the [Ricgraph GitHub repository](https://github.com/UtrechtUniversity/ricgraph).
+You might also want to read the documentation in the [Ricgraph GitHub repository](https://github.com/UtrechtUniversity/ricgraph).
+To use Ricgraph, installing the Ricgraph package is not sufficient.
+Please read the installation instructions in the Ricgraph GitHub repository.